karttur/geoimagine03-proj-wetland-se/_posts/2022/2022-01-06-wetland-se_datasets.markdown

 ### Soil moisture

 The landcover map (above) also include a soil moisture index product ([Markfuktighetsindex](https://gpt.vic-metria.nu/data/land/NMD)) at 10 m spatial resolution.
 As this project aims at mapping wetlands and their GHG balance at 10 m spatial resolution that map will suffice.
 However, recently a more detailed soil moisture product at 2 m spatial resolution] was published by [Ågren et al., 2021](https://doi.org/10.1016/j.geoderma.2021.115280).
-The more detailed map is available from [Sveriges Lantbruksuniversitet (SLU)](https://www.slu.se), [digital maps and geodata](https://www.slu.se/site/bibliotek/anvanda-biblioteket/soka/digitala-kartor/), but only for approved users.
+The more detailed map is available from [Sveriges Lantbruksuniversitet (SLU)](https://www.slu.se), [digital maps and geodata](https://www.slu.se/site/bibliotek/soka-och-lana/soka/digitala-kartor/), where you can order it.
+But the same data is also available for [FTP from skogsstyrelsen]() as explained in the post on [Access soil moisture](../wetland-se_download-soil-moisture/).

 ### Wetlands